It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 If you’d like to have the best experience on WellingtonNZ.com, you can easily update your browser to get the most out of our website and many more for that matter.dismiss this message

 Wellington is a safe place to live.
-In fact, we're ranked the tenth safest city in the world (Mercer Quality of Living 2016).
+In fact, we're ranked second in the world for personal safety of residents and visitors (The Economist Intelligence Unit 2017).
 Students here enjoy a safe and secure environment to live, work and study.

 Many people, including lots of students, live in central Wellington so there are always people around, and the suburbs surrounding Wellington are quiet and peaceful.
 Plus there aren't any dangerous areas to avoid, like you might find in other cities around the world.

 Wellington is the only capital city in the world accredited as a Safe Community, an initiative endorsed by the World Health Organisation.